AlienPigDuck/Skippy/README.md

 **E-mail dropdown**

-A few things need to be set up in advance from the workflow window after downloading and installing [E-mail.dropdown.alfredworkflow]
+A few things need to be set up in advance from the Alfred workflow window after downloading and installing [E-mail.dropdown.alfredworkflow]

 ### Snippet Trigger
 Input your desired snippet trigger in the KEYWORD input box.